The field of customer service is ever-evolving.

 Facebook rewards companies with a “Very Responsive to Messages” badge if they respond to at least 90% of messages and keep their average response time under 5 minutes over 7 days.

 In 2021, Whatsapp rolled out “Collections,” a feature that lets customers chat with brands, receive automated responses, and get personalized purchase recommendations.
-Instagram and Pinterest have similar tools that allow users to interact with companies.
+Instagram and Pinterest have similar tools that allow innovative customer interaction.

 5. Omnichannel support is becoming the standard.